wendyltan/SearchDir/README.md

 Object-Oriented Analysis and design class project for directory searching and difference comparison.

 ## Basic Structure
+- model: Store file and directory model class.
-- code: Store main model classes's codes and factory classes's codes,using `Factory pattern` here.
+- modeFactory: Store factory classes's codes,using `Factory pattern` here.
-- filter: Store codes related to condition search ,using `Decorator pattern` here.
+- decoratorFilter: Store codes related to condition search ,using `Decorator pattern` here.
 - gui：Codes about gui.Here I'm using JavaFX to build the interface
-- sort: Store codes related to sorting directory files according to some rules,using `Strategy pattern` here.
+- sortStrategy: Store codes related to sorting directory files according to some rules,using `Strategy pattern` here.

 ## Design
 - Use `SFile` to represent file object
 - Use `SDirectory` to represent directory object
-- Use `FileListManager`'s hashTable to store specific directory's files info,use `Singleton pattern` to avoid unneeded instance of this manager class.
+- Use `FileListManager` to store specific directory's files info,use `Singleton pattern` to avoid unneeded instance of this manager class.
 - Use `Sort` interface，and let other sorting method implements it
 - Use `CondictionFilter` interface，as ancient class of other condition filters
 - Use `ModeFactory`，let **LogMode** and **CompareMode** to extend it